nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

 This project proposes the exploration of an emerging science software "minimal metadata" standard in JSON-LD - which offers a simple, core set of attributes to uniformly describe  scientific software in lightweight semantic format.
 The JSON-LD minimal standard will ease the burden of creating metadata, and also improves the discoverability of software.

-This proposal builds off of the the "code as a research object" project by Mozilla Sciene, Github, and Figshare - and directly contributes to the [ongoing work](https://github.com/mbjones/codemeta) of Matt Jones at NCEAS.
+This proposal builds off of the the "code as a research object" project by Mozilla Sciene, Github, and Figshare - and directly contributes to the [ongoing work](https://github.com/mbjones/codemeta) of Matt Jones at NCEAS, in following ways:

-This project will contribute to the development of this standard through:

-1. A cross walking exercise that maps attribute value pairs from many different existing standards.
-As the project matures, these categories will converge on a minimum set.
+1. Completing a cross walking exercise that maps attribute value pairs from different existing software metadta standards.

-2. Use Cases from ESIP community
+2. Developuing a set of use cases from ESIP community software.

 Developing a descriptive metadata standard is a first step in achieving a robust network of software archives.
 Tools like [Fidgit](https://github.com/openjournals/fidgit) - which are developed to lower the barrier to archiving and obtaining a persistent identifier for code can then be leveraged and used by this network.